-JUNKETS & JAUNTS is my late-career baby.
-I’ve been an editor and a writer in the travel category and many other publishing niches.
-Presented here are travel stories about places as well as the people who live in those locales.
-Would-be travelers want to know where to stay, where to eat and what the latest attractions may be.
-Along the way, human beings cross your path.
-That’s part of the narrative you’ll find here.
+Yes, travelers want to know where to stay, where to eat and what the latest attractions are.
+Along the way, though, human beings cross your path–and that’s the narrative focus you’ll find here.

 Please enjoy the trip,